atsukotominaga/music-adaptation/material/stimuli/README.md

 We got **139 valid performances** for dynamics.

 # Generating stimuli
-We created artificial novices' recordings by **averaging** each parameter for a tempo, sound duration (articulation) and tone intensity (dynamics) across multiple performances.
+We created artificial novices' recordings by **averaging** each parameter for a tempo, sound duration (articulation) and tone intensity (dynamics) across multiple performances- see [averaging](https://github.com/atsukotominaga/adaptation-v1.0/tree/master/material/stimuli/averaging).

 We want to create 4 different types of recordings:
 1. low: neither articulation nor dynamics implemented